 Visitors to Seattle relish its cruises, majestic mountains, exciting food, wine tastings, wildlife, and more, which is why it is an ideal Valentine’s Day destination.

-Young and old couples, visitors, and locals alike enjoy spending their Valentine’s Day in Seattle and its surroundings.
+Young and old couples, visitors, and locals enjoy Valentine’s Day in Seattle.

-If you adore your sweetheart (and we don’t doubt it!), you’ll want to spoil them with all the romantic surprises Seattle has to offer.
+If you adore your sweetheart (and we don’t doubt it!), you’ll want to spoil them with all the romantic surprises Seattle offers.

 Table of contents

 - Things to do on Valentine’s Day in Seattle

 - Visit Mount Rainier on a day tour

 - Romance on the upper deck of a cruise

 - Take a seaplane flight over Seattle

 - Admire Snoqualmie falls & taste wine

 - Go on a day’s tour to Leavenworth